 In August of 2008, HSLDA assisted the Romeikes in securing visas to enter the United States, where they applied for asylum.
 The Department of Homeland Security granted the Romeikes asylum, but immigration officials overturned the decision.
 After five years of legal battles, the Obama administration granted the Romeikes indefinite deferred action status in 2013.

 Over the last 10 years, the Romeikes have had to regularly report to their local ICE office in Tennessee, but have otherwise been allowed to live, work, and homeschool their children in peace.
 We are stunned to hear that the Romeikes have been ordered to return to Germany, and are actively working to secure their continued, lawful future here in the United States.

+You can sign a petition in support of the Romeike family here: hslda.org/HelptheRomeikes2023 See our website for more details: https://hslda.org/post/romeike

 About HSLDA